GSA/digitalgov.gov/content/post/2014-01-02-fccs-speed-test-app.md

 date: 2014-01-02 1:39:35 -0400
 title: 'FCC&amp;#8217;s Speed Test App'
 summary: 'Feeling the need for [more] speed?
 Well, so is the mobile team at the Federal Communications Commission.
-As part of the agency’sMeasuring Broadband America Program, the FCC is looking to the crowd (that means you!) to help them assess America’smobile broadband performance on a national scale.
+As part of the agency’s Measuring Broadband America Program, the FCC is looking to the crowd (that means you!) to help them assess America’s mobile broadband performance on a national scale.
 Their hope is to'
 authors: [admin]
 categories:
   - Code